JEB Stuart’s Sabers and Roses Ball: Dashing Cavalry & Local Belles

 Getting to visit the house where Confederate General J.E.B.
 Stuart’s Sabers and Roses Civil War Ball took place was long on my bucket list of Civil War destinations.
 I finally got to cross it off when I visited the National Museum of Civil War Medicine in Frederick, Md.

-The above artwork by renowned Civil War artist Dale Gallon depicts a scene from the famous Sabers and Roses Ball in 1862 during the Maryland Campaign.
+The above artwork by renowned Civil War artist Dale Gallon depicts a scene from Jeb Stuart’s Sabers and Roses Ball in 1862 during the Maryland Campaign.

 Painting description: After saying goodbye to Anne Cockey at a ball in Urbana, MD, on Sept.
 8, 1862, J.E.B.
 Stuart and his men attack and drive off nearby Yankee raiders.